Menu

 Science

-We will begin studying the topic of animals including humans (Biology).
-We will notice that animals, including humans, have offspring which grow into adults.
-We will find out about and describe the basic needs of animals, including humans, for survival (water, food and air) We will describe the importance for humans of exercise, eating the right amounts of different types of food and hygiene.
+We will continue studying the topic of animals including humans (Biology).
+We will describe the importance for humans of exercise, eating the right amounts of different types of food and hygiene.
+We will conduct scientific investigations, which will require the children to observe closely and perform tests to suggest answers to questions.

 In order to help your child remember the key knowledge, please encourage your child to learn their Knowledge Organiser.